-Infectious diseases are caused by bacteria, fungi, parasites or viruses.
+Infectious diseases are caused by organisms such as bacteria, fungi, parasites or viruses.
 These can be spread to humans by:

 - other humans - eg coughing and sneezing, blood and bodily fluids